aicioara/plottable-node/README.md

 ```

 ## PNG conversion
-We do not support PNG conversion natively, but provide a neat tool for executing the conversion (MAC only)
+We do not officially support PNG conversion, but we provide a neat tool for executing the conversion (MAC only)
-- One file conversion `bash svgToPng.sh file.svg`
+- One file conversion `bash svgToPng.sh file.svg` -> `file.svg.png`

 ## Help
 ```help